w3develops/pmrok/README.md

 ## Announcements :exclamation:

-- Cohort invitations will be emailed between the 2nd and 3rd of your first month(depending on your timezone)!
+- Cohort invitations will be emailed between the 1st and 3rd of your first month(depending on your timezone)!
-- Cohort teams are launched on the 5th of every month.
+- Cohort teams are launched on the 5th.